 In California, property that is subject to ad valorem taxes is classified as either "secured" or "unsecured."
 The "secured roll" is that part of the assessment roll containing state-assessed public utilities' property, as well as property, the taxes on which are secured by a lien that is sufficient, in the opinion of the county assessor, to secure payment of those taxes.
 A tax levied on unsecured property does not become a lien against such unsecured property, but may become a lien on certain other property owned by the taxpayer.
-Every tax that becomes a lien on secured property, regardless of the time of the creation of the other liens.
+Every tax that becomes a lien on secured property has priority over all other liens arising pursuant to State law on such secured property, regardless of the time of the creation of the other liens.
 Secured property and unsecured property are entered separately on the assessment roll maintained by the county assessor.
 The method of collecting delinquent taxes is substantially different for the two classifications of property.